MikkelBrixNielsen/SDU_GIT/4s/DM552-Prosp/SlidesAndNotes/Jacopo/08 - Types.md

 - No control (semantic errors may not be detected)
 ### Type equivalence
 - Two expressions have the same type
+- Both directions a -> b and b -> a
 ### Type compatibility
 - When a type is allowed in a different context
   - is 3 + 4.6 legitimate
+- One direction a -> b but not b -> a
 ### Type inference
 - How to derive the type of a composite expression
 ### Type checking